 We’re excited to introduce our new “Scenarios” feature in eTool which enables running scenarios both concurrently and in parallel (branching).
 This enables more accurate comparison between competing design options (and introduces a number of other advantages).

 The Scenarios feature allows branching of design improvements.
 It gives the use the ability to define the starting point for the scenario and explore different routes for project changes.
 For example, understanding the difference between the two different types of energy monitoring systems.

 The benefit of this feature is the flexibility to model design strategies in parallel from different starting points, instead of a linear sequential order where an improvement is fully dependent on all previous changes.
 As the design progresses, the model can be adjusted with the appropriate starting point scenarios and the subsequent strategies can be considered, instead of having to remodel all recommendations again from the baseline design.

-Notes on Using Scenarios
+- Notes on Using Scenarios

-2) Each scenario design is independent and not linked each other once you’ve connected it to the Scenario Tree/Chain
+4) Each scenario design is independent and not linked each other once you’ve connected it to the Scenario Tree/Chain

 To ‘finalise’ your Proposed/Improved/Final Design, you won’t need to create another scenario as the software will do this for you by following the steps below:

 After you click on ‘Save’ the Scenario tree will automatically update with the final ‘Proposed Design’.

-The reasoning behind this is that once the BAU/Reference Design has been certified and locked, assuming that only then do you start modeling your Scenarios, all the reviewer has to do is to compare and comment on the difference/changes made between the Scenarios and the certified design.
+The reasoning behind this is that once the BAU/Reference Design has been certified and locked, assuming that only then do you start modeling your Scenarios, all the reviewer has to do is to compare and comment on the difference/changes made between the Scenarios and the previously certified design.
 Items that have not changed will not need to be reviewed again.